coloradorca/SeleniumApply/README.md

 That should be enough to get you started...

-If you're running into complications with getting the exe file in your PATH env variable [This Link](https://www.kenst.com/2015/03/including-the-chromedriver-location-in-macos-system-path/) might be usefull.
+You will have to create a new file in the root directory named usernameAndPw.js where you will create and store variables(usernameAndPw, loginUrl, note) as defined in the autoApply.js file on line 5.
+The usernameAndPw variable should look like:

-You will have to create a new file in the root directory named usernameAndPw.js where you will create and store variables as defined in the autoApply.js file on line 5.
+`['YourEmailAddress@gmail.com', 'TopsecretPW1234']`

 If you so choose to keep track of the jobs you applied to, create a new .csv file and on line 133 of autoApply.js, point the fs.appendFileSync function to the correct path.